tt-isv-org/scc/tutorial/index.md

 In many cases, containers that require network access (beyond the typical cloud native web app ingress/egress) will likely expect to run as root or privileged.
 In this use case, we'll demonstrate how to follow the principle of least privilege and use an SCC to provide a minimal Linux capability while denying root or a fully privileged container.

 A common example is the ability to use `ping`.
 While it might seem like a very harmless capability, the use of ping includes the capability to craft raw packets and this is considered a security risk.
 This capability is **NET_RAW** in our security context.
 One example of an application that would merit allowing this capability is a system monitoring application.
 If your enterprise relies on an application which uses ping to track system availability, then you need to provide this capability to the mission-critical trusted application.
-With the following steps, you will demonstrate how to privide the ability to use ping without using root or a privileged container (only NET_RAW).
+With the following steps, you will demonstrate how to provide the ability to use ping without using root or a privileged container (only NET_RAW).

 Another common example, is the ability to listen to privileged ports.
 A web server typically listens to port 80 and 443 which are privileged.
 Ideally you would configure your web server to work better with the usual assigned ports, but in case your organization requires the use of privilged ports, you would want to provide this capability with **NET_BIND** while not allowing root or a fully privileged container.
 Again, always follow the principle of least privilege to minimize your security risk.